Abdur-rahmaanJ/shopcube/README.md

 Featured on [Weekly Python issue 436](https://newsletry.com/Home/Python%20Weekly/9a578693-14ba-47c5-8a8e-08d7b0139fe7) 🌟

+A 45 mins talk was dedicated to it at [EuroPython](https://youtu.be/rkzXQOC1T0Q) 🌟

 # What?

 Your back office.
 Use it with any front you like.
 Headless support coming soon.